Hoorah for Bible Study

 What this cashes out to is that the Lord loves equal weights and measures (Pro.
 20:23).
 A stranger coming into national Israel is to be shown neighborly love, and will be held responsible to follow Israelite law.
 Further, it should be noted that this also presumes a clear distinction between citizen and stranger.
 This is not a bad thing, just like a father should be clear on which children are his, and which aren’t.
 I’m responsible to feed and clothe my children, but I’m not responsible to feed and clothe yours.
 This isn’t cold-hearted.
 It makes it clear where my focus needs to be.
-That said, a God-fearing man will also look with compassion on the naked, and clothes them, on the hungry and feeds them.
+That said, a God-fearing man will also look with compassion on the naked, and clothe them, on the hungry and feed them.
 This is on top of his first obligations.
 I shouldn’t starve my children in order to check some social justice box.
-But I should labor to have abundance wherewith to be a defender of the poor and weak and to relieve the suffering of the hungry and destitute.
+But I should labor to have abundance, in order to be a defender of the poor and weak, and to relieve the suffering of the hungry and destitute.

 Immigration into Israel meant that the stranger would need to abide by God’s law which was given to Moses.
 It meant he would need to acknowledge that he was bound to obey Israel’s laws, but also acknowledge the One True God which the Mosaic Law presumes, “I am the LORD thy God (Ex.
 20:2).”
 If he wanted to participate in the religious ceremonies and enjoy the cultural blessings of Israel he would need to be circumcised, along with his whole household.